Learn Animals in Italian: 25 Vocabulary Words with Some Cool Cultural Context

 25 Animals in Italian to Take You on a Language Safari

 Before you embark on this safari, it’s important to remember that you shouldn’t learn vocabulary in isolation.
-You can hear animal words like the ones below and pick up lots more vocabulary over at FluentU.

 To help ensure that these words stick in your mind, we’ve also included plenty of cultural information, some interesting facts, a few Italian sayings and even some grammar info.